Yahya-rabii/FinaNet--Demo/README.md

-FinaNet is an android application developed in **JAVA , JSON** and **XML** FinaNet is mainly developed so the company could contact theire providers
+FinaNet is an Android application developed using JAVA, JSON, and XML.
+Its primary purpose is to facilitate seamless communication between the company and its suppliers, streamline the procurement of new products, and efficiently manage inventory.
 *Please Note:* this app is just a demo of the real app don't expect the code to be great.